github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 {% note %}

-**Note:** If you use default setup, it will look for a `go.mod` file to automatically install a compatible version of the Go language.
+**Note:** If you use default setup, it will look for a `go.mod` file to automatically install a compatible version of the Go language.{% ifversion code-scanning-default-setup-self-hosted-310 %} If you're using a self-hosted runner with default setup that doesn't have internet access, you can manually install a compatible version of Go.{% endif %}

 {% endnote %}